 possibilities to songs when learning them.
 (II-A-5-a, II-A-5-e, II-A-5-ac)

 —Implement stylistic rhythm/accompaniment components in the popular song styles discussed here,

 i.e., jazz, blues, country and patriotic.
 (II-A-5-a, II-A-5-e, II-A-5-ac)

 *** the reason the language “begin to” is included is because all guitar players are at varying degrees of development and competency.
 This course covers basic information that all music therapy professionals can play and information that at times, is of a more advanced level.
 At this time, those with less experience can be exposed to this information then apply the more advanced techniques in the

 future as their skills develop.

 Guitar: Rhythm and Accompaniment for Stylistic Playing is approved by the Certification Board for Music Therapists (CBMT) for 10 CMTEs-Continuing Music Therapy Education credits.
-Deborah Spiegel MT-BC, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.